akvasan2/MonteCarloPathwaySearch/MCPS/README.md

 The values for these variables need to be previously calculated.

 We advise that you run this multiple times to obtain multiple trajectories to sufficiently sample conformational space.
+Convergence can be determined by plotting with plotting.py

 This code can be run in parallel using multiple CPUs to reduce the computational time.